UmmiMursaleen/Laptop-Price-Prediction-Model/README.md

 3️⃣ Click Predict Price
 4️⃣ The model returns the estimated laptop price

-🌍 Deployment & Future Improvements
+🌍 Deployment & Future Improvements:
 The model is deployed as a web app using Streamlit, and future improvements include:
 🔹 Adding more data for better predictions
 🔹 Using Deep Learning for improved accuracy
 🔹 Deploying on Cloud (AWS/GCP/Heroku) for better scalability

-📌 Conclusion
+📌 Conclusion:
 The Laptop Price Prediction Model provides an easy-to-use interface for estimating laptop prices based on their specifications.
 It helps buyers make informed decisions and provides businesses with pricing insights. 🚀